-Firstly, higher education seems to offer a way to understand how and why things work to operate for the best possible results.
+Firstly, higher education seems to offer a way to understand how and why things work to operate effeciently.
 Secondly, approaching this from an academic level generates a stability and confidence to navigate the industry and its varied roles.

 I took the leap and enrolled, aiming to complete a BSc (Hons) Business Management with Creative Industries at GSM.
 My hope is that this degree would confirm what I have been doing, extend knowledge base and develop my businesses.
 It has proved to be very beneficial on all points.
 It’s an ongoing adventure!
 Where modules have directly impacted and enhanced my business.

 Personal/Business and time management has been key, particularly as business hasn’t stopped.
 Since enrolling my businesses I have:

 - Consulted for a major festival